Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 <br><br>
 **Dear businesses using Set-OutlookSignatures:**
 - Being Free and Open-Source Software, Set-OutlookSignatures can save you thousands or even tens of thousand Euros/US-Dollars per year in comparison to commercial software.
-Please consider sponsoring this project to ensure continued support, testing and enhancements.
+Please consider <a href="https://github.com/sponsors/GruberMarkus" target="_blank">sponsoring this project</a> to ensure continued support, testing and enhancements.
 - Invest in the open source projects you depend on.
 Contributors are working behind the scenes to make open source better for everyone - give them the help and recognition they deserve.
 - Sponsor the open source software your team has built its business on.
 Fund the projects that make up your software supply chain to improve its performance, reliability, and stability.
 # Table of Contents <!-- omit in toc -->